sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 #### Conditional Logic for Fields (PRO)

+You can also use the PRO version of the plugin to show, hide, and set a field as required based on multiple conditions 🚀.

+For example, set a VAT field to be required if the customer selects the company checkbox. **You can also**:

 Enable conditional logic (show or hide) for fields based on other fields values (checkbox, radio, select).

 #### Conditional Logic for Shipping Methods (PRO)